Many people think newsletters are dead, but I disagree.

 I don’t speak French and I still read La Lettre d’Ines.
-Ok, I mostly just look at the pictures…and Google Translate just turns it into something that’s English-ish.
-But really, this newsletter has so much personality, and when I read it, I feel like the sender, Ines de la Fressange, and I, are besties having a one-on-one convo.
-She’s like that friend that always finds the cutest stuff, knows the best restaurants and likes brands you’ve never heard of (she’s a French model and fashion designer, after all), and reading this newsletter is like listening to her tell you about the greatest little thing she picked up the other day.
+Ok, I mostly just look at the pictures.
+But really, this newsletter has so much personality and when I read it, I feel like the sender, Ines de la Fressange, and I, are besties having a one-on-one convo.
+She’s like that friend that always finds the cutest stuff, knows all the best restaurants and knows all the great brands you’ve never heard of.

 Now, you might balk and say, “But she’s selling things!”
-To which I say: yeeeeeah, kinda, but no. But heck, if you are going to sell things in a newsletter, consider employing Ines’ strategy.
-She doesn’t include prices, and she uses a blog-like narrative to explain how she found the products, why she likes them, and what they mean to her.
+To which I say: yeeeeeah, kinda, but no. She doesn’t include prices, and she uses a blog-like narrative to explain how she found the products, why she likes them, and what they mean to her.
 My point: it doesn’t feel like a sales pitch, it feels like a blog.

-It’s informal, not buttoned up.
+It’s informal, but still professional.
 It’s cleanly designed and easy to read, and not overly promotional.
 The call-to-action for his book comes way at the end, after he’s given away a bunch of free content.
-It’s personal, conversational and not business-y.

 Whew!
 I was a bit long winded today.
 I get pretty excited about newsletters.
 I hope this info helps.
 Thoughts?
 Questions?
 Leave a comment below.
 I’d love to hear from you.